CrowdStrike/aws-ssm-distributor/official-package/README.md

 - us-west-2
 - il-central-1

-If a region you need is not supported you can still use the [custom-binary-package](../custom-binary-package) or [custom-api-package](../custom-api-package) to install the sensor.

-If you would like to request support for a region, please reach out to your CrowdStrike representative.
+While we have comprehensive regional coverage, AWS occasionally adds new regions.
+If you find that we're missing support for a newly added region that you need, please open a GitHub issue and we will add support for it.
 </details>

 ### Where is the `CrowdStrike-FalconSensorDeploy` automation document?